nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 #### Feedback
 You need a wall to bounce your ideas from.
 So that you can rework your ideas based on the feedback you get.

+Feedback is not validation for what you write or what you don't write it is not a process that you go through after you've finished writing it's a process that you do while you're writing it.